SPEAKING: Key

 "Key" refers to the clues that establish the "tone, manner, or spirit" of the speech act.
 The aunt might imitate the grandmother's voice and gestures in a playful way, or she might address the group in a serious voice, emphasizing the sincerity and respect of the praise the story expresses.
 Generally, different keys are used in different situations.
 For instance, different tones are used at birthday parties and funerals.
-Intonation in sentences can provide additional meaning; lighter tones communicate humor and friendship, while monotone speech acts communicate seriousness or a lack of emotion.
+Intonation in sentences can provide additional meaning; lighter tones communicate humor and friendship, while monotone speech acts communicate seriousness or a lack of cacaemotion.
 Similarly, keys can be formal or informal, and can be influenced by word choice.
 Informal keys include the use of contractions (can't, as opposed to cannot), use of slang or profanity, condensed or loose pronunciations (gonna), missing infinitives ("the kids need bathed" versus "the kids need to be bathed"), and prepositional endings ("What did you do that for?").
 Overall, the key of the speech act adds a human element to communication and provides valuable information for informing social norms and expectations for the speech event.
 Proper application of the appropriate key in a speech event is vital for linguistic competence.